whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/18-selected-super-useful-linux-one-liners914-revision-v1-18-selected-super-useful-linux-one-liners.md

 Screenshot with the result of the command execution.

-## 7. Change to the previous working directory
+## 7. Change to the Previous Working Directory

 Super helpful and often not used.
 If you want to return to the previous directory, just run the following command.